drisszamani/drisszamani/README.md

 ## About Me

-- Data Center & OT Infrastructure Engineer based in Morocco
+- Data Center & OT Network Engineer based in Morocco
 - Building software platforms for datacenter operations, compliance, and infrastructure management
 - Focused on critical infrastructure, observability, automation, and resilient architectures
 - Passionate about engineering systems that combine infrastructure reliability with modern software design